blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Komodo/01-Komodo-API.rst

 	[
 	  {
-	    "height": xxxx,         (numeric) height of the chain tip "hash": "xxxx",         (string) block hash of the tip "branchlen": 0          (numeric) zero for main chain "status": "active"      (string) "active" for the main chain },
+	    "height"               // (numeric)    height of the chain tip "hash"                 // (string)     block hash of the tip "branchlen"            // (numeric)    zero for main chain "status"               // (string)     "active" for the main chain },
 	  {
-	    "height": xxxx,
-	    "hash": "xxxx",
-	    "branchlen": 1          (numeric) length of branch connecting the tip to the main chain "status": "xxxx"        (string) status of the chain (active, valid-fork, valid-headers, headers-only, invalid) }
+	    "height"               // (numeric)    height of the branch tip "hash"                 // (string)     blockhash of the branch tip "branchlen"            // (numeric)    length of branch connecting the tip to the main chain "status"               // (string)     status of the chain }
 	]